BlakeKen/Election_Analysis/README.md

 - Calculate the percentage won by each candidate

 ## Resources
--Data Source: election_results.csv
+- Data Source: election_results.csv
+- Software : Python 3.7.6
--Software : Python 3.7.6, Visual Studio Code 1.47.3
+- Visual Studio Code 1.47.3

 ### The Analysis of the election: